 And part way through that journey, last december (2007) I met Adam Hyde from FLOSS Manuals (http://flossmanuals.net/) at an event in Zagreb.
 He built and manages a pretty cool website, focused on producing documentation for Free and Open Source Software.
 It’s a platform for collaborative authoring and publishing.
 So I told Adam about the Book Sprint (well I told everyone at the event in zagreb, since that was why i’d been invited), and with his experience building tools and producing documentation, he immediately understood the idea.
 And improved it.

-In the 10 months or so that have passed, Adam and the FLOSS Manuals team have used the Book Sprint model in a more radical form to produce excellent documentation for Inkscape, and for the Sugar User Interface of the One Laptop Per Child System.
+In the 10 months or so that have passed, Adam has used the Book Sprint model in a more radical form to produce excellent documentation for Inkscape, and for the Sugar User Interface of the One Laptop Per Child System.

 So while Adam and I kept in touch about these things, he had his projects, and i had mine, and since my angle is Technology for the Developing World and his is Documentation fro Free Software, our main overlap was the Book Sprint model and what it meant to both of us.

 Well, last week, I had the pleasure of collaborating with Adam on a Book that overlaps our areas of interest.
-FLOSS Manuals and Adam were running project to write a book on Bypassing Internet Censorship, and between october 9th and october 15th I had the distinct pleasure of being one cog in the wheel of 8 people that produced this, and this.
+Adam was running a project to write a book on Bypassing Internet Censorship, and between october 9th and october 15th I had the distinct pleasure of being one cog in the wheel of 8 people that produced this, and this.

-in any case, this last weeks experience has reinforced in me how powerful the Book Sprint model is, and how badly i want to be involved in taking it further.
+This last weeks experience has reinforced in me how powerful the Book Sprint model is, and how badly i want to be involved in taking it further.
 Adam and I will keep talking about future collaboration, and I’m excited about that.
-But in the meantime, we’ve setup shop here, and encourage anyone with an interest in booksprinting, tech documentation or books on technology for the developing world, to join the mailing list, and help us figure out what book sprinting should be.
-Or, if you’ve had any experiences with book sprints, please ask for a login, and share your case studies or just links to, and descriptions of books.

 Proud co-inventor of the Book Sprint